AI-Arsenals/TorrentLAN/README.md

 - run `npm install` (this will download about 500MB of data)
 - Change directory to the folder TorrentLAN(i.e. base directory where you have downloaded TorrentLAN)
 - run `python ./no_install_launch.py`

+### Advanced Options

+- To manually upload a file you can goto Documents/TorrentLAN/Normal there inside the folder you can either paste it, if you don't want to paste then just create symlink using python os.symlink()
+- You can goto configs folder inside TorrentLAN, and check setting yourself

 ---
 ## Developer Guide